How Many Times Can a Listing Agent List a Property? Complete Guide to MLS Rules & Relisting Strategies

 Renewal options typically allow the same agent to continue representing your property, effectively creating a new listing.
 Many agreements also contain termination clauses that outline specific conditions under which either party can end the relationship before the agreement expires, which could potentially pave the way for relisting with another agent.

-MLS Rules and Regulations
+MLS Rules and Regulations for Property Listings

 While contractual agreements establish the relationship between agent and seller, Multiple Listing Service (MLS) systems implement specific rules that govern how and when properties can be listed or relisted.
 These regulations exist primarily to maintain market integrity and prevent manipulation of listing data.

-Key MLS regulations typically include:
+Key MLS Regulations

-• Waiting periods between cancellation and relisting
+- Waiting periods: 30-90 days between cancellation and relisting

 Most MLS systems implement a “continuous listing” policy, which means that even if you cancel and relist a property, the DOM counter doesn’t automatically reset unless specific conditions are met.
 This prevents agents from manipulating the system by making properties appear “fresh” when they’ve actually been lingering on the market.